analogueorm/analogue/readme.md

 [![Latest Version](https://img.shields.io/github/release/analogueorm/analogue.svg?style=flat-square)](https://github.com/analogueorm/analogue/releases)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

-**Analogue** is an easy-to-use **Data Mapper ORM** for **PHP**.
-It provides a quick and intuitive way to persist your custom domain object into a SQL Database.
-It allows you to (almost) forget about your database implementation and think in term of object and collections instead.
+**Analogue** is a flexible, easy-to-use **Data Mapper ORM** for **PHP**.
+It provides a quick and intuitive way to query and persist custom domain object into a SQL Database.

 The project started as a fork from **Eloquent** by *Taylor Otwell*, and evolved into a fully featured Data Mapper, that sits on top of the very robust **Laravel Database** component.
 That said, **Analogue** is able to peacefuly coexists with its cousin in a same application *(only limitation is you cannot have relationships between the two, which is a common moraly accepted behaviour in the same family...)*

-Analogue can be used as a **standalone PHP Package**, or can be transparently integrated into **Laravel** via a dedicated ServiceProvider.
+Analogue can be used as a **standalone package**, or can be transparently integrated into Laravel via a dedicated ServiceProvider.

 If you're already familiar with Eloquent, a lot of the syntax is similar, so you should be up and running in no time.
 In fact, you may probably **gain time** as Analogue leverage some heavy DB tasks as **synchronizing complex relationships**., letting you think in term of **objects** and **collections** instead.